eerisken/deep-learning-projects/complex-valued-facial-emotions/README.md

 # Complex-Valued Facial Emotion Recognition

 This project implements a **facial emotion recognition (FER) system** using **complex-valued neural networks**.
-By leveraging complex representations, the model can better capture subtle facial features and temporal patterns in the data.
+By leveraging complex representations, the model can better capture subtle facial features and patterns in the data.

 ## Features